 - C-Team: Must not have passed Preliminary Freestyle/Pre-Juvenile Moves

 The teams compete at three District events from December-February with the hopes of qualifying for the State Championships in March.

-The 2016-17 team is composed of an A, B and C-Team and features skaters from Big Rapids High School, Gladwin High School, Mt.
+The 2017-18 team was composed of an A, B and C-Team and features skaters from Big Rapids High School, Gladwin High School, Mt.
 Pleasant High School, Sacred Heart Academy, and Shepherd High School.